Breeding Internship (Spring)

 Select Breeders Service, Inc. (SBS) is seeking an energetic and motivated undergraduate to intern with our team of professionals at our Maryland based equine reproductive technology company.

-The individual will assist our on-farm veterinarians, Dr. David Scofield and Dr. Elena Martinez de Andino, with mare care, on farm breeding, embryo flushes and transfers, management of the recipient mare herd and local veterinary calls.
+The individual will assist our on-farm veterinarians, Dr. David Scofield, Dr. Elena Martinez de Andino and Dr. Nikki Collins with mare care, on farm breeding, embryo flushes and transfers, management of the recipient mare herd and local veterinary calls.
 In addition, the intern will also participate in foal watching duties, assist at foalings and with neonatal care.

 Although the intern will be primarily based at our Select Breeders Veterinary Services division, there will be some opportunity to assist technicians at our main facility with stallion collections and semen processing.